SCREENING OF ANTI-DIABETIC EFFECT OF POLYHERBAL AYURVEDIC FORMULATION – BILWADI CHURNA IN STREPTOZOTOCIN INDUCED DIABETIC RATSHTML Full Text

 INTRODUCTION: Ayurveda, the Indian traditional system of medicine means “science of life and longevity”.
 The unbeaten heritage of this system is a treasure house of knowledge for both preventive and curative health care available to humankind.
 It has provided treatment of many diseases using herbs, metals, minerals and formulating them into potent dosage forms 1.

 Ayurveda is one of the world’s oldest alternative systems of medicines.
-It deals with both prevention and cures the disease of human being in most systematic way and present a close similarity to WHO’S concept of health put forwarded in the modern era 2.
+It deals with both prevention and cures the disease of the human being most systematically and present a close similarity to WHO’S the concept of health put forward in the modern era 2.

 Ayurvedic herbal treatment is increasing by popular as the herbal preparation have no or least side effects 3.
 Herbal medicines are the oldest form of health care to mankind.
-Ayurvedic herbal medicines uses plants, seeds berries root, leaves, bark or flower for medicinal purpose.
+Ayurvedic herbal medicines use plants, seeds berries root, leaves, bark, or flower for medicinal purpose.
 The use of medicinal plants in the treatment of diseases was conceived by tribal people thousands of year ago 4.
 Herbal products are of interest to many patients and health care practitioners because 70% of the world populations rely on herbal medicines for part of their primary health care system.
-Due to several side effects of allopathic medicines in recent years there has been an increase in the use of herbal medicines 5.
-Diabetes Mellitus is serious complex chronic condition characterized by hyperglycemia and a disturbance in metabolism.
+Due to several side effects of allopathic medicines in recent years, there has been an increase in the use of herbal medicines 5.
+Diabetes Mellitus is a serious complex chronic condition characterized by hyperglycemia and a disturbance in metabolism.
 The incidence of diabetes mellitus is on the rise worldwide.
-Based on World health organization (WHO) reports the number of patient is expected to be increasing continuously 6.
+Based on the World health organization (WHO) reports, the number of patients is expected to be increasing continuously 6.

 Diabetes is a disease in which the blood glucose and blood sugar, levels are too high; glucose comes from the food we eat.
 Insulin is a hormone that helps the glucose gets into the cells to give them energy.
-The diabetes being a highly prevalent metabolic disorder requires making major changes in diet, exercise and daily routine.
-Drug development is another most important aspect of treatment of diabetes.
-So, the present study is going to evaluate the anti-diabetic potential of Bilwadi Churna in Streptozotocin induced diabetic rats.
+Diabetes being a highly prevalent metabolic disorder requires making major changes in diet, exercise, and daily routine.
+Drug development is another most important aspect of the treatment of diabetes.
+So, the present study is going to evaluate the anti-diabetic potential of Bilwadi Churna in Streptozotocin-induced diabetic rats.

 Mechanism of Action of Herbal Drugs: The mechanism of action of herbal antidiabetic can be grouped as follows-